Rare ‘ghost of the forest’ deer spotted in Tennessee

 The Tennessee Wildlife Resources Agency (TWRA) said experts estimate only one in 20-30,000 deer become albinos.

-“There [is] another version also called the ‘piebald’ where they have a little bit of brown spots on them still, so they aren’t fully albino and those are interesting, too.”
+“There [is] another version also called the ‘piebald’ where they have a few brown spots on them still, so they aren’t fully albino and those are interesting, too.”

 Years ago, an albino buck known as Ole Caney stole the hearts of residents in Chapel Hill.
 A full-body mount of Ole Caney was given to the town on permanent loan from the TWRA in 2022 after he was hit and killed by a car.